TopoToolbox/pytopotoolbox/docs/README.md

 # Generation Sphinx Documentation

+Before being able to generate the Docs, make sure to install all the python dependencies: `pip install -r requirements.txt` and pandoc.
+However, they can be ignored since they don't lead to any actual issues.
 To generate the Sphinx documentation HTML page, run the following commands (Linux):

 ```bash
 cd /path/to/topotoolbox/docs/